This post may contain affiliate links. See our disclosure policy.

-The most important thing to remember when making brown butter is to cook it over medium heat.
+The most important thing to remember when making brown butter is to boil it over medium heat.
 You don’t want it to burn!!
-Start with a light colored pan, so you can see the color of the butter easier.
+Start with a light colored pan, so you can see the color of the butter easier at the bottom of the pan.
 Once the butter melts and gets hot, it will start to foam.
 I like to pick up the pan and swirl it around a little to help me see the color through the foam.
 Once the butter turns a deep golden brown, and you start to smell a little bit of a nutty smell – it is ready!
-Transfer it to a heat-safe dish and let the milk particles sink to the bottom while it cools.
+Transfer it to a heat-safe small bowl and let the milk particles sink to the bottom while it cools.
 Then transfer it to a different bowl, trying to leave most of the solid particles behind.
 You can also strain it through a cheesecloth or fine mesh strainer.

 How to Make Mizithra Pasta